bobleesj/electron-microscopy/src/EDS.md

    - Use highest frequency and edge smoothing settings to obtain atomic resolution

+## Part 4: End session

+Follow the steps in [End session](sample-loading.md#end-session).

 ## Changelog

-- Dec 18, 2025 - Tutorial drafted by Guoliang Hu and @bobleesj
+- Dec 18, 2025 - initial rough draft by Guoliang Hu and @bobleesj